infinite-table/infinite-react/README.md

 $ npm run test
 ```

-Test pages are found in [tests folder](./source/examples/src/pages/tests) - it is a nextjs app where every file ending with `.page.tsx` is a page/route, while it's sibling file with the same name, but ending in `.test.tsx` is the actual test code.
+Test pages are found in [tests folder](./source/examples/src/pages/tests) - which is part of a nextjs app where every file ending with `.page.tsx` is a page/route, while it's sibling file with the same name, but ending in `.test.tsx` is the actual test code.
 The test code is visiting the sibling page/route, to load the page and executes assertions against the test page.

 The test command command above does 3 things: